pzivich/Delicatessen/README.md

 The one-stop sandwich (variance) shop in Python. `delicatessen` is a Python 3.6+ library for the generalized calculus of M-estimation.

-**Notice:** `delicatessen` is in _beta_ test currently.
-So please feel free to try out the functionalities but the releases may not be currently stable until the true release.
-I would not recommend on integrating `delicatessen` into your full workflow at this time.

 ## M-Estimation and Estimating Equations

 Here, we provide a brief overview of M-estimation theory.
 For a more detailed and formal introduction to M-estimation,